ProfessorKazarinoff/dot-files/setup_win11.md

  * Configure Windowns Terminal to use Anaconda
  * Create SSH key and use for git
  * Remove all unwanted programs
+ * Remove startup programs